This diversity course for managers will:

 There are certain benefits that come from working with a homogenous group.
 Members who share a common background frequently have a similar understanding of the world, values that align, and a way of doing things that is familiar and comfortable.
-And that’s great, until the team realizes that it is stuck in group think, has missed opportunities, and doesn’t understand its customer base as well as it thought it did.
-Diversity isn’t just a nice to have, it’s a need have.
+And that’s great, until the team realizes that it is stuck in groupthink, it has missed opportunities, and it doesn’t understand its customer base as well as it thought it did.
+Diversity isn’t just a nice to have, it’s a need to have.

 Enter the diverse workforce.
 This group has a range of viewpoints, and many of those issues go away.
 Problem solved.
 Right?
 Not so fast, along with eliminating the problems created by homogeneity, many of the benefits disappeared too.